Sainsbury's logo

 Price Analysis

-Sainsbury's offers particularly good value on Premium Unleaded (E5)
+Best deals at Sainsbury's can be found on Premium Unleaded (E5)

 Quick Summary

-Sainsbury's generally offers prices 5.2p cheaper than the national average.
+Sainsbury's generally offers prices 2.3p cheaper than the national average.
 Best value can be found on Premium Unleaded (E5).

 Cheapest Sainsbury's Fuel Prices Near Me